TTWNO/Napolean/README.md

 ##### crop_image.sh \<filename\> \<width of book in inches\> \<height of book in inches\>
 Crops an image in the centre.
 Assuming the width and height of the camera to be 16.5, and 12 inches respectively—for now anyway.

+### Requirements

+Install the `imagemagick`, `bc`, `python`, and `tesseract` packages in the Arch Linux repository.

+Current testing on Tesseract 4.0 cannot get working with any other version.

+Install the `picamera` module from `pip`.

+### Bugs / etc...

 Suggetions / bugs etc.. please use the issues tab.

 Use pull requests to submit ideas you've coded.
+Pull requests are welcome!